-This isn’t the cheapest juicer but if you’re serious about having wheatgrass shots every day, this is a good investment.
+It isn’t the cheapest juicer, but if you’re serious about having wheatgrass shots every day, this is a good investment.

-You can also make a bunch of other things like homemade peanut butter, almond milk, soy milk and homemade pasta.
-This is a versatile machine.
+You can also make a bunch of other things like homemade peanut butter, almond milk, soy milk, and homemade pasta.
+This juicer is a versatile machine.

 Long Warranty: Omega 8006

-If you’re on budget but still want to consume wheatgrass shots everyday this is probably your best option (unless you’re willing to use a manual hand cranked juicer).
+If you’re on a budget but still want to consume wheatgrass shots every day, this is probably your best option (unless you’re willing to use a manual hand-cranked juicer).

 It’s number 2 because

-It does not have the adjustable end cap so yield will suffer a little bit.
+It does not have the adjustable end cap so the yield will suffer a little bit.

-Design wise, this is similar to the 9005.
+Design-wise, this is similar to 9005.
 Both have similarly designed auger and screen.
 So both will be very easy to put together, take apart and clean.

 8006 on Steroids: Omega NC800